AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 - for **multiple files** you can use `rsync`
 \- It's amazing because it detects duplicates
-\- check flags
+\- check flags, has some extra options
+\- the alternative is rcp, but dont use it.

 - you can also use cat + tee

 ### Config
-- Config file let's you specify an alias for a host and all connecion details so you can then just call `ssh alias`
+- Config file let's you specify an alias for a host and all connecion details so you can then just call `ssh alias` and not worry about lengthy commands
 - Other programs will also use the ssh config if they need to use ssh for their jobs